OM System OM-3

 2. Design, Engineering and Ergonomics

-The OM-3's viewfinder is ideally suited to its central placement.
-The 2.36 million-dot, low-latency OLED panel, working in concert with a refined optical system, delivers a generous 27mm eyepoint - a class-leading specification.
-Combined with adjustable magnification (1.23x or 1.37x) and 100% coverage, the viewfinder offers a comfortable viewing experience for all users, including those who wear glasses.
+The 2.36 million-dot, low-latency OLED panel with a refined optical system delivers a class-leading 27mm eyepoint.
+Combined with adjustable magnification (1.23x or 1.37x) and 100% coverage, it provides a comfortable viewing experience for all users, including those who wear glasses.

 The OM-3 provides a sophisticated tactile and auditory experience.
-OM System's meticulous attention to detail is apparent throughout the camera's design.
-The carefully crafted dials offer varying levels of resistance and distinct clicking sounds.
-The two autofocus activation buttons—the first stage of the two-stage shutter release and the AF-On button—share a similar tactile quality and operate silently, promoting deliberate actuation and minimizing the potential for camera shake.
-In contrast, all other buttons offer a clear and positive click.
-It’s evident that OM System has prioritized a refined user experience, and the OM-3 delivers admirably.
+Dials offer varying resistance and distinct clicks.
+The two autofocus activation buttons (shutter release first stage and AF-On) share a similar tactile quality and operate silently.
+All other buttons offer a clear, positive click.
+Clearly, OM System has prioritized a refined user experience.

 3. Core System Performance

-The OM-3's performance is driven by the cutting-edge TruePic X processor, providing speed, responsiveness, and reliability, even under demanding shooting conditions.
+The OM-3's performance stems from the cutting-edge TruePic X processor, ensuring speed, responsiveness, and reliability.
 While sharing some technological DNA with the OM-1 series, the OM-3's unique architecture results in distinct performance characteristics.

 White Balance and Exposure Metering

-The OM-3 incorporates OM System’s latest white balance metering system.
-Professional users will appreciate the fine-grained control it offers, while casual photographers will benefit from the advanced, dependable, and precise Auto White Balance algorithm.
-This system includes safeguards to prevent inaccurate readings under strongly colored light sources.
-Importantly, the white balance and exposure metering systems work in concert, delivering highly accurate exposure readings—rivaling the precision of dedicated external light meters.
+The OM-3 incorporates OM System's latest white balance metering system, offering fine-grained control for professionals and a dependable, precise Auto White Balance algorithm for casual photographers.
+This system includes safeguards against inaccurate readings under strongly colored light sources.
+Critically, the white balance and exposure metering systems work in concert, delivering highly accurate exposure readings, rivaling dedicated external light meters.

 The OM-3 boasts OM System's most recent autofocus system, delivering focusing accuracy and performance comparable to the OM-1 Mark II.

-Leveraging the latest hybrid high-speed imager AF, the OM-3 achieves reliable focus lock within its certified working range of -5.5 to +19 EV at ISO 100 with an f/2.8 lens.
-Testing has shown it capable of handling even darker scenarios.
+• Leveraging the latest hybrid High-Speed Imager AF, the OM-3 achieves reliable focus lock within its certified working range of -5.5 to +19 EV at ISO 100 with an f/2.8 lens.
+Testing indicates capability in even darker scenarios.

-Comprehensive manual focus assist features, including configurable focus peaking and magnification, make the OM-3 an excellent choice for adapting legacy lenses.
+• Comprehensive manual focus assist features, including configurable focus peaking and magnification, make it excellent for adapting legacy lenses.

 Shutter, Drive System, and Buffer

-Designed to meet the needs of professionals, the OM-3 offers dual shutter systems, providing versatility for various shooting scenarios.
+Designed for professionals, the OM-3 offers dual shutter systems for versatility:

-The mechanical high-speed shutter unit, similar to the one in the OM-5, captures distortion-free images with up to 6 frames per second, regardless of subject or light source.
+• The mechanical high-speed shutter unit, similar to the OM-5's, captures distortion-free images up to 6 frames per second, regardless of subject or light source.

-The electronic shutter enables speeds up to 1/32,000s and impressive drive speeds of up to 120 frames per second without viewfinder blackout.
-The OM-3 truly offers an extraordinary rate of fire.
-Also, the electronic shutter incurs no noticeable image quality penalty, and its fast readout time (approximately 1/120s) not only allows flash synchronization but also captures virtually distortion-free images of all but the fastest-moving subjects.
+• The electronic shutter enables speeds up to 1/32,000s and impressive drive speeds of up to 120 frames per second without viewfinder blackout, offering an extraordinary “rate of fire”.
+Its fast readout time (approximately 1/120s) allows flash synchronization and captures virtually distortion-free images of all but the fastest-moving subjects, with no noticeable image quality penalty.

 Buffer and Storage

-The OM-3's buffer allows for capturing up to 102 RAW files at the maximum drive speed before slowing.
-This performance is similar to the OM-1 Mark I (92 RAW files at 120fps) but less than the OM-1 Mark II (213 RAW files).
-The buffer only becomes a limiting factor at drive speeds exceeding 6 frames per second or when using a slow, non-SDXC card in the OM-3’s single card slot.
+The OM-3's buffer captures up to 102 RAW files at the maximum drive speed of 120fps before slowing.
+This is similar to the OM-1 Mark I (92 RAW files) but less than the OM-1 Mark II (213 RAW files).
+The buffer only limits performance at drive speeds exceeding 6 fps or when using a slow, non-SDXC card in the OM-3’s single card slot.

 Image Stabilization System

 The OM-3's image stabilization system delivers flagship-level performance, offering up to 6.5 EV steps of compensation, or 7.5 EV steps with compatible Sync IS lenses.
-This results in significantly sharper images when shooting handheld in difficult conditions, such as low light, high-magnification macro, or with telephoto lenses.
+This results in significantly sharper handheld images in difficult conditions (low light, high-magnification macro, telephoto).

 Supersonic Wave Filter

-The sensor is protected by OM System's Supersonic Wave Filter, which uses ultrasonic vibrations to effectively remove dust and other particles from the sensor surface, minimizing the need for manual cleaning.
+The sensor is protected by OM System's Supersonic Wave Filter, using ultrasonic vibrations to effectively remove dust and other particles from the sensor surface, minimizing manual cleaning.

 Power Supply

-Battery life is often a concern with mirrorless cameras.
-However, the OM-3's BLX-1 high-performance battery addresses this issue.
+Battery life is addressed by the OM-3's BLX-1 high-performance battery.
 Combined with an energy-efficient processing architecture and power-saving features, the camera can handle a full day of shooting on a single charge, achieving approximately 1,000 shots or 190 minutes of continuous recording.

 For extended professional use, the OM-3 can be powered via USB-C (with a BLX-1 battery inserted).
-The BLX-1 battery can also be charged internally while the camera is switched off.
+The BLX-1 battery can also be charged internally when the camera is switched off.

 OM-3 charging indicator light